hexuanranhexuanra/xuanranhe-blog/content/post/the_fourth_one/index.md

 ---
-title: Topic 1 Usability Analysis
+title: Topic 4 A paper about how gamified applications can be evaluated
-date: 2021-02-20
+date: 2021-04-05
 math: true
 diagram: true
 image: